What Is A Designer Baby And Is It Ethical? Pros And Cons

 1. Adam Nash: Adam Nash was born in the US in August 2000 and is considered the ‘world’s first designer baby.’
 His parents underwent IVF and PGD to create an embryo that was free from the Fanconi Anemia gene (3).
 Adam Nash later became a stem cell donor to his elder sister Molly, to treat her genetic condition, Fanconi Anemia.

-2. Lulu and Nana: In November 2018, He Jiankui, a scientist from Southern University of Science and Technology in China, claimed that he had produced the ‘world’s first gene-edited human babies.’
+2. Lulu and Nana: In November 2018, He Jiankui, a scientist from the Southern University of Science and Technology in China, claimed that he had produced the ‘world’s first gene-edited human babies.’
 The twin girls, named Lulu and Nana, were created using the CRISPR-Cas9 genome-editing technique and were immune to HIV (4).
 This research drew flak from scientists and bioethicists alike for being unethical, and a call was made globally for strict regulations around gene editing in humans (5).

 Designer babies may come across as superior and even life-saving in some situations.
 However, there are concerns among the general population and scientific community about the morality of the process.